manhquynh-github/Python-DNN-Practice/PythonSetUpTensorflow/README.md

 #### Step 2A
 1. Open Anaconda Prompt (just search in the Start menu). *Note: This prompt is different from normal Command Prompt (cmd)*
 2. Enter the command below to create an *environment* with the name `tensorflow` or your own choice.\
-`conda create -n tensorflow python=3.6 numpy scipy matplotlib spyder`
+`conda create -n tensorflow python=3.6 numpy scipy matplotlib spyder cython`
 3. Enter the command below to activate the *environment*.\
 `activate tensorflow`
 4. Enter the command below to install __Tensorflow with CPU support__.
 This will automatically select an official version from Google and install it for you.\